 The ‘RAISE’ initiative involves a preliminary examination that includes:

-- A microscopic examination to determine whether or not the item(s) are of identification value and suitable for upload to the Canadian Integrated Ballistics Identification Network (CIBIN) database.
+- A microscopic examination to determine whether or not the item(s) are of identification value and/or suitable for upload to the Canadian Integrated Ballistics Identification Network (CIBIN) database.
 Selected items are subsequently transferred to the IBIS Unit and are stored indefinitely.
 The remaining items are returned to the submitter.

-- For attempt murder cases where the bullets are of identification value but are not suitable for upload to the CIBIN database (for example, bullets with GMB rifling impressions or bullets that are damaged/worn such that it is not possible to differentiate between any of the land and groove impressions), and where no cartridge case(s) in the same calibre class as the bullet(s) have been submitted, a manual microscopic comparison is conducted as per the following protocol:
+- For attempt murder and homicide cases where the bullets are of identification value but are not suitable for upload to the CIBIN database (for example, bullets with GMB rifling impressions or bullets that are damaged/worn such that it is not possible to differentiate between any of the land and groove impressions), and where no cartridge case(s) in the same calibre class as the bullet(s) have been submitted, a manual microscopic comparison is conducted as per the following protocol:

 Selected items to be compared to relevant items held in IBIS storage.
 Relevant items are those items from Homicide and Attempt murder cases occurring within the previous two years of the incident date and those occurring after the incident date of the active case and test fired bullets from firearms seized after the incident date, in which the class characteristics are in agreement.

 - Items that are not suitable for IBIS acquisitions are returned to the submitter.

 On completion of the preliminary examination, a ‘RAISE’ Initiative letter is issued to advise the submitting agency whether item(s) were uploaded, a manual comparison was conducted as per the protocol cited above, or if the item(s) were of no identification value.
 Where linkages to other cases are developed, a Case Linkage report or Firearms Investigative Aid Notification letter is issued to notify the agencies involved.